Ken Jones (Jamaican politician): Personal life and death

-In 1958, Jones married to Marlene d'Auvergne Holtz of Kingston, to which a daughter was born in 1960.
+In 1958, Jones married Marlene d'Auvergne Holtz of Kingston, to which a daughter was born in 1960.

 Jones was a Freemason belonging to St Thomas Lodge No. 4338, who reached the rank of Master Mason.

 On 11 October 1964, Ken Jones died in an untimely manner.
 The Daily Gleaner, Jamaica's pre-eminent newspaper, reported his death with these words:MONTEGO BAY, S.J., Oct.
 11: THE HON.
 KENNETH JONES, Minister of Communications and Works, died in the Montego Bay hospital this morning as a result of injuries he suffered in a fall from the upstairs balcony of his room at the Sunset Lodge Hotel, where members of the Cabinet, other members of the Parliament and their top Civil Service advisers were spending the week-end in a special "retreat" conference to review Government politics and plan future action.It was concluded that Jones had died from injuries sustained from a fall from his hotel balcony while sleepwalking.
 However, the cause of his death remains controversial, with many suspecting varying degrees of foul play.
 In 1994, The Gleaner published a series of articles questioning the legitimacy of the subsequent inquest and other suspicious circumstances surrounding his death.
 Chiefly, the newspaper reported that hotel staff who were witness to Jones's death were pressured to revise their statements by police and that a bloodstain in his room was painted over.
 Two witnesses reported seeing an unidentified woman on his balcony after he fell.

 The novelist Marlon James described Jones as 'our Kennedy': a politician whose bipartisan appeal endangered him during the Jamaican political conflict.

 Jones's funeral was held at the Friend's Church in Happy Grove, Portland, and attended by thousands of mourners who had gathered to hear the service on loud speakers.
 In attendance was the Governor-General of Jamaica, Sir Clifford Campbell; the Prime Minister, Sir Alexander Bustamante; as well as three future Prime Ministers, Michael Manley, Hugh Shearer and Edward Seaga.